 Because cases of acne usually have causes beyond bacterial infections, it is not guaranteed that this treatment will remove all of your acne.
 It is, however, effective in improving the appearance of bacterial acne, so your overall condition will still improve once this type of acne is removed.

 In order to tackle all of the bacterial acne in an area, Dr. Collins usually recommends that patients undergo three treatments, each spaced one month apart from the last.

 What Can I Expect From an Acne Laser Treatment?

 The amount of time an acne laser treatment takes depends on the size of the treatment area and the amount of acne present.
 Some patients report experiencing facial redness, inflammation, skin peeling, blistering, and crusting following treatment.

-If you think that this procedure could help improve your acne, and you would like more information about it, contact Beth Collins MD today.
-We can answer any questions you have regarding the procedure, and get you set up with a consultation appointment.
+If you think that this procedure could help improve your acne, and you would like more information about it, contact Beth Collins, M.D. today.
+We can answer any questions you have regarding laser acne treatment here in Guilford when you request a consultation appointment online or call our office at (203) 689-5295.
 We look forward to hearing from you!

 Specials & Events

 There’s always something going on here at Beth Collins, M.D.
 Discover incredible savings on your favorite (and soon-to-be favorite) services or RSVP to an exclusive event.Learn More